kovrichard/catalyst/README.md

 - [Joi](https://joi.dev/): A schema description language and data validator for JavaScript.
 - [Winston](https://github.com/winstonjs/winston): A logger for just about everything.
 - [Tabler Icons](https://tablericons.com/): A set of over 5,600 open-source SVG icons.
+- [Google Analytics](https://analytics.google.com/): You know what it is.
+- [Google Tag Manager](https://tagmanager.google.com/): For fine-grained tracking and analytics.

 It also contains an example [GitHub Actions workflow](/.github/workflows/build.yml) for continuous integration and deployment.
 The workflow installs the dependencies, lints the code, and builds the project.